 Truth: This myth seems to be the result of some of the early "scare tactics" that were used by the Affordable Care Act's opponents before it signed into law.

-Regardless of what prompted the creation of this misunderstanding, though, there's no evidence to suggest that your average American now has to wait longer to see a physician than he or she did a couple of years ago.
+There's no evidence to suggest that your average American now has to wait longer to see a physician than he or she did a couple of years ago.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.